Node.js TCP/IP Networking: OS Sockets & Ports

 console.log(socket.localAddress, socket.localPort);

-The OS chooses a local address and local port unless you provide them.
-The chosen local address usually comes from the outbound interface selected by route lookup.
-The chosen local port is usually ephemeral.
-Those two fields form the local endpoint for the connection.
+});Unless you provide them, the OS chooses the local address and local port.
+The local address usually comes from the outbound interface selected by route lookup.
+The local port is usually ephemeral.
+Together, they form the local endpoint for the connection.

-Binding and connecting are separate decisions.
-A server bind chooses where the process will receive traffic.
+Binding and connecting answer separate questions.
+A server bind chooses where the process receives traffic.
 A client connect chooses a remote endpoint, then the OS chooses a local endpoint that can reach it.

 Ports and Socket Addresses

-A port is a 16-bit transport-layer number used by TCP and UDP to identify a local endpoint within an IP address and protocol.
+A port is a 16-bit transport-layer number used by TCP and UDP.
+It identifies a local endpoint within an IP address and protocol.
 Ports range from 0 through 65535.
 Operating systems usually reserve low ports for privileged use or policy-controlled binding.
 The exact rule depends on the OS and configuration.

 server.listen({ host: '127.0.0.1', port: 3000 }, () => {